MomoMizu94/AI-Assistant/README.md

 ### AI-Assistant ###

-Use locally run AI model with locally run TTS models.

-This script uses locally installed LLM model to query question you ask them about.
+This script / AI Assistant runs your questions through a locally ran LLM model.
-It takes your voice as an input, converts it to text format, gives to the LLM model, and speaks the answer for you outloud.
+It takes your voice or text as an input, converts it to text format, gives to the LLM model, and speaks the answer for you outloud or in text format.

 Requirements:
 - Local LLM model